-- 11.1 The Council meets the requirements of the CIPFA Code of Practice for Treasury Management and therefore is able to demonstrate best practices for the Treasury Management function. - 11.1.
+- 34. The Council meets the requirements of the CIPFA Code of Practice for Treasury Management and therefore is able to demonstrate best practices for the Treasury Management function. - 35.
 As part of the Code the Council must agree a series of prudential indicators and measure its performance against them.
-These indicators and performance are detailed in the report.
+These indicators and performance are detailed in the report and reported to Council